YewIsHot/pwdw/README.md

 # WSL utility for printing path in Windows style
-- Works only for directories in Windows (sub directories of `/mnt`)
+- Works only for directories on Windows (sub directories of `/mnt`)

 # Requirements
 - `gcc` - compilation